iarxm/csim-man/index.md

 6. Wave Entry
 7. Halo turn - first major maneuver

-The fist half off the skills which all precede standing on the board is the fundamental path through the first 8 points of the 10 point wave judging scale.
-These are the skills which go into being at the right place at the right time.
+The skills have only been listed up until 7 to illustrate that the fist half off the skills, which all precede standing on the board, represents the bulk of the path through the first 8 points of the 10 point wave judging scale.

+These are the skills which go into being at the right place at the right time on the wave of consequence.

+A poor performance or a bad surf can often be reduced within a session to one of these skills.

+#### Types of Directed Attention

-Consider these ideas with utmost importance.
+Consider these ideas with utmost attention.

+Note that an analytic and obsessive form of thinking about such ideas during a heat performances will likely cause significant hindrance by creating hesitation and cognitive tunnel vision.

+It can however, be beneficial to lightly focus the mind in the direction of each point.
+Enough so to trigger the already developed best standard of each skill domain.

+The skills are laid out in a sequence, and they can be considered as a type of sprint between markers.
+Attention can be placed precisely enough on the next immediate one to sufficiently achieve it.

 ### Scoring Parity